mconnors333/react-native/README.md

 ## Where to Begin

-First we are going to ensure our Node and Watchman are up-to-date by running the following.
+First we are going to ensure our Node and Watchman are installed by running the following.

 ```
 brew install node